kubecost/docs/custom-prom.md

 > Note that this step is optional, and only impacts certain efficiency metrics.
 View [issue/556](https://github.com/kubecost/cost-model/issues/556) for a description of what will be missing if this step is skipped.

-You'll need to add the following relabel config to the job that scrapes the node exporter daemonet.
+You'll need to add the following relabel config to the job that scrapes the node exporter DaemonSet.

 ```
   - job_name: 'kubernetes-service-endpoints'